Struggling to get interviews?

-Listing contract work on your resume is a great way to:
+Listing contract work adds to your resume by:

 Use a consistent job title format